brauliobezerra/reference/src/patterns.md

 > &nbsp;&nbsp; | [_SlicePattern_]
 > &nbsp;&nbsp; | [_PathPattern_]

-[_Pattern_]: #pattern-syntax

 Patterns in Rust are used to match values against structures and to, optionally, bind variables to values inside these structures.
-They are also used in variable declarations and function/closure parameters, though most of the time simply as an identifier that binds to a value.
+They are also used in variable declarations and function/closure parameters, though in these cases most of the time they are simply used as an identifier that binds to a value.

 For example, the pattern used in: